x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/automatically-answer-and-route-calls/enable-or-disable-sending-voice-messages.md

 > [!NOTE]
 > If you disable this option and also disable the **Allow callers to dial users** option, the **Options for searching the address book** are also disabled.

-### Use the Shell to enable callers to send voice messages or prevent them from doing so
+### Use Exchange Online PowerShell to enable callers to send voice messages or prevent them from doing so

 This example prevents callers who call in to a UM auto attendant named `MyUMAutoAttendant` from sending voice messages.

 ```
 Set-UMAutoAttendant -Identity MyUMAutoAttendant -SendVoiceMsgEnabled $false
 ```

 This example enables callers who call in to a UM auto attendant named `MyUMAutoAttendant` to send voice messages.

 ```
 Set-UMAutoAttendant -Identity MyUMAutoAttendant -SendVoiceMsgEnabled $true